Transport-for-the-North/caf.van/docs/source/inputs.rst

 Warehouse floorspace area data is used for calculating trip ends for the delivery and commute segments.
-The warehouse floorspace data used by Transport for the North is aggregated from Ordnance Survey's Address Base Premium and Master map data, the methodology for which is outlined in the Local Freight Tool - Warehouse Data technical note [1]_.
+The warehouse floorspace data used by Transport for the North is aggregated from Ordnance Survey's Address Base Premium and Master map data.

 The following four warehouse floorspace input files are required (all at LSOA zoning):